codemaster138/codemaster138.github.io/posts/nodes-part-1-handshake.md

 ---
-title: "Handshake: What ist it?
+title: "Handshake: What is it?
 How does it work?"
 description: In this post, I will explain handshake.org, the awesome new experimental decentralized alternative to the DNS root zone.
 time: 1618665404547
 cover: /assets/nodes_1_handshake_cover.png